Long Island Spousal Maintenance Attorney

 Need a Lawyer for Your Divorce Case in New York?

-At Samuelson Hause & Samuelson, LLP, an experienced Long Island divorce lawyer can provide you with dedicated legal counsel to ensure you are not receiving or paying an unreasonable amount in maintenance.
+At Samuelson Hause PLLC, an experienced Long Island divorce lawyer can provide you with dedicated legal counsel to ensure you are not receiving or paying an unreasonable amount in maintenance.
 We have extensive experience in this area of divorce law and are committed to using our resources and legal knowledge to help our clients resolve their spousal support cases to provide them with financial security.

 Contact our firm today to speak to a Long Island divorce attorney about alimony and learn how we can help you assert your rights and protect your best interests.